sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 }
 ```

 This works pretty well!
+You can stop reading this section now and go with this!

 But, as Alan Evans [persuasively argued](https://github.com/sts10/phraze/pull/17#issuecomment-1784313115), it's a bit "smelly" that I'd have to edit this build script every time I wanted to (a) add or remove or a word list or (b) change the length of a word list.

 ### Approach #3: `includes_lines!`